tfeldmann/Arduino-Blinkenlight/README.md

 - Parameters for pause- / off- / on-time duration can be adjusted on the fly
 - Super-nice fading effects (optional) with logarithmic brightness compensation for LEDs
 - Lightweight
-- Easily extendable to control components over SPI / CAN / I2C / ...
+- Easily extendable to control components via SPI / CAN / I2C / UART ...
 - Comes with good-looking defaults (at least I tried)

 ## Example